lab2023/lab2023.com/source/posts/2014-06-30-quick-view-into-our-design-process.md

 ### 5. Evaluation

-For improve times and have a more assertive final design, we keep a constant communication with customer, let them now about last features, last changes and achieve their approval for start every final design-process.
+For improve times and have a more assertive final design, we keep a constant communication with customer, let them know about last features, last changes and achieve their approval for start every final design-process.

 ![Picture 12](../assets/images/articles/2014-07-01-design-process/evaluation.jpg)